 The Architects Disappear

 Nex Architects were so rare, they became the most sought-after (and hunted) individuals in the known space.
-Planetary governments sought Nex Architects for Nex based technology and defenses, private contractors sought them for research, and anti-Nex organizations, like the emerging PreServ, hunted them with the intent of eradicating them.
+Planetary governments sought Nex-Architects for Nex based technology and defenses, private contractors sought them for research, and anti-Nex organizations, like the emerging PreServ, hunted them with the intent to eradicate them.

 A Cluster of New Worlds